15th January 2021

 Let’s consider the process, from R&D all the way through to production and supply.

-First, there’s the question of design and creating a prototype to ensure the correct tolerances and that the component is fit for purpose.
+First, there’s the question of designing and creating a prototype to ensure the correct tolerances and that the component is fit for purpose.
 This involves tooling and a degree of trial and error, potentially adding time and cost to the process, especially if the chosen material behaves in unexpected ways.

 As every metal has distinctive qualities, and every design is unique, this is not uncommon.
 For example, aluminium, a soft metal, and titanium, a hard one, are both known to present specific challenges which can be costly to resolve.